DarienLibrary/website_content/content/_finished/volunteers/volunteers.md

 <br />

 ### For Adults
-We are actively looking for volunteers to help capture records for our Obituaries Index Project.
-This is a perfect opportunity for someone who would like to participate in a community-wide legacy service.
-The ideal candidate will pay attention to detail and have an interest in the town’s history.
-Volunteers will be able to set their own hours.

-Please contact Colleen Wood at [cwood@darienlibrary.org](mailto:cwood@darienlibrary.org "Email Colleen Wood") for further information.!
+We are currently looking for volunteers to help with the check-in process during our Monday Tax-Aide sessions.
+If you're interested, please email Brittany at [bnetherton@darienlibrary.org](mailto:bnetherton@darienlibrary.org "Email Brittany").